jprusik/desk-status/README.md

 - This build assumes Raspberry Pi Zero hardware - no other Raspberry Pi hardware has been tested with this code.
 - [Ubuntu Font Family](https://design.ubuntu.com/font/) is included in `/fonts` by default.
 If you wish to use a different font, add them to the `/fonts` directory and update the import references in `status_display.py` (note, line spacing currently presumes Ubuntu fonts and may require adjustments when using other fonts).
-- Tip: You can access the the target pi on your network using the pi's network DNS reference (`raspberrypi` by default).
+- ProTip: You can access the the target pi on your network using the pi's network DNS reference (`raspberrypi` by default).
 This is particularly useful if your network has dynamic IP address assignment; you can simply `ssh pi@raspberrypi.local`)